JKU-ICG/AOS/DET/README.md

 ## More detailed usage

-Training was performed with the [Darknet](https://github.com/AlexeyAB/darknet) software using the YOLOv4-tiny architecture.
-For details on training the classifier refer to our most recent [publications](/README.md#publications).
+The training was performed with the [Darknet](https://github.com/AlexeyAB/darknet) software using the YOLOv4-tiny architecture.
+For details on training the classifier, refer to our most recent [publications](/README.md#publications).
+A trained network is provided in the [`weights` folder.](./weights)

 ## References/License